 A movie projectionist sets up (or in some instances operates) a motion picture projection in order to play a movie on a large screen.
-Most of these workers are employed by movie theaters and have other tasks to perform at the movie theater as well.
+Additionally, many of these workers are employed by movie theaters and have other tasks to perform as well.
+Next, watch a video on what a movie projectionist does:

 How to Become a Movie Projectionist